-- 1 This Bill includes a range of measures aimed at strengthening existing legislation on freedom of speech and academic freedom in higher education, including: - a.
+- 1 This Bill was introduced in the House of Commons on 12 May 2021 and was considered in Committee in September 2021.
+A carry-over motion was passed in the House of Commons on 25 April 2022 and the Bill was re-introduced in the House of Commons on 11 May 2022.
+The Bill was brought to the House of Lords on 14 June 2022. - 2 This Bill includes a range of measures aimed at strengthening existing legislation on freedom of speech and academic freedom in higher education, including: - a.
 Strengthening the duties regarding freedom of speech which are currently imposed by section 43 of the Education (No. 2) Act 1986 on higher education providers registered with the Office for Students (OfS), the higher education regulator in England. - b.
 Creating a new duty for registered higher education providers to promote lawful freedom of speech and academic freedom in higher education. - c.
-Creating new duties regarding freedom of speech for students' unions at approved (fee cap) providers (a category of registered higher education provider). - d.
-Creating a new statutory tort for breach of specified freedom of speech duties, enabling individuals to seek legal redress for loss they have suffered as a result of breach of the duties. - e.
-Enhancing academic freedom protections by extending coverage to include recruitment and promotion and making clear it applies to speech within an academic's field of expertise. - f.
-Introducing new registration conditions for registered higher education providers on freedom of speech and academic freedom. - g.
-Introducing regulation by the OfS of students' unions at approved (fee cap) providers in relation to their compliance with the new duties. - h.
+Creating duties regarding freedom of speech for constituent institutions of registered higher education providers. - d.
+Creating new duties regarding freedom of speech for students' unions at approved (fee cap) providers (a category of registered higher education provider). - e.
+Creating a new statutory tort for breach of specified freedom of speech duties, enabling individuals to seek legal redress for loss they have suffered as a result of breach of specified duties. - f.
+Creating a new complaints scheme to be operated by the OfS, allowing individuals to seek compensation for loss they have suffered as a result of breach of specified duties. - g.
+Enhancing academic freedom protections by extending coverage to include recruitment and promotion. - h.
+Introducing new registration conditions for registered higher education providers on freedom of speech and academic freedom. - i.
+Introducing regulation by the OfS of students' unions at approved (fee cap) providers in relation to their compliance with the new duties. - j.
 Creating a new role within the OfS of a Director for Freedom of Speech and Academic Freedom, with a remit to champion freedom of speech and academic freedom on campus, and responsibility for investigations of infringements of freedom of speech duties in higher education which may result in sanctions or individual redress via a new complaints scheme.